-A revised version of the Register of Electors is published on 1 December each year.
+The revised Register of Electors was published on 1 December 2017.

 Notice of Verification Number for petitions

 Early each year we publish the figure for petitions which is 5% of the electorate.
-This figure is the minimum number of signatures required for any petition to the council for a referendum regarding a different form of governance, e.g. changing to a Mayoral system.
+This figure is the minimum number of signatures required for any petition to the council for a referendum regarding a different form of governance, for example changing to a Mayoral system.

 The Electoral Register

 The Register of Electors lists everyone who is entitled to vote.
 You can only vote in elections if your name is included in the Register.